Theory of Operation

 Code Example

-The following code snippets show the usage of the SDS for recording of sensor data.
+The following code snippets show how to use SDS for recording sensor data.
 In this case an accelerometer data stream is recorded.

 #include "sds.h"